Sweetheart (2025 film): Production

 The film marks the feature-length directorial debut of Margherita Spampinato, who has also written the screenplay and edited the film.
 It is produced by Benedetta Scagnelli and Alessio Pasqua for Yagi Media.
 Cinematography is handled by Claudio Cofrancesco.

 Release

 Sweetheart had its world premiere in the 'Filmmakers of the Present Competition' section of the 78th Locarno Film Festival on 11 August 2025, vying for the Golden Leopard – Filmmakers of the Present.

 It was also presented in the World Cinema section at the 30th Busan International Film Festival on 18 September 2025.

 It competed in 'Meet the Neighbors Competition' section at the Thessaloniki International Film Festival on 7 November 2025.
-It will be presented in 'Rising Stars - 2025' section of the 56th International Film Festival of India in November 2025.
+It was presented in 'Rising Stars - 2025' section of the 56th International Film Festival of India in November 2025.